tfabris/TomServo/README.md

 Instructions below are for Blender version 3.6, later versions might work a little differently.

-  - Open the ".blend" file in Blender.
+  - Open the "Tom.blend" file in Blender.
+    - Do not print from the "Hand" or "Shoulder" files, those are intermediate work files.
   - Ensure that "Unit Scale" of the blender file is set to 2.275:
     - Select the "Scene" properties panel.
 Should be the lower right hand panel in the UI, select its fifth icon which is "Scene"), expand the "Units" section and ensure the Unit Scale is 2.275.
   - Make sure the realtime viewport display of the modifiers on the "Barrel" object are enabled, so that it prints with the correct faux wood grain texture.